Last Updated: June 14th 2025

 - Trend Analysis: Helps users spot trends in the creator community and track keyword performance and audience insights to improve influencer and social media strategies.

-- Competition Monitoring: Lets users keep an eye on their competition, showing what’s working for them and what’s not, giving you an edge in the market.
+- Competition Monitoring: allows users to keep an eye on their competition, showing what’s working for them and what’s not, giving you an edge in the market.

 You might think we’ve covered everything, but there’s still more to explore!
 Let’s take a look at some of the other great features.
 Tagger also offers: